Nova-KO/nh/Documentation.md

 **PHASE 3: HOST AND DOMAIN SETUP**

-_Include any necessary hosting that will be located and set up for the chosen domain.
-After the project, the "company name" will be in charge of account maintenance._

 | **Potential Host** | **Pros** | **Cons** | **Cost** | **Notes** |
 | ---| ---| ---| ---| --- |